Day 1: Arrive in Tokyo; Airport Pick-up

 |

-Day 9: Explore Hiroshima: Itsukushima Shrine, Atomic Bomb Dome; Transfer to Osaka
+Day 9: Hiroshima: Itsukushima Shrine, Atomic Bomb Dome; Transfer to Osaka

 Atomic Bomb Dome

-► Recommended Hiroshima Food for Your Reference: When in Hiroshima, you are suggested to try its signature Hiroshimayaki, a version of traditional Japanese okonomiyaki, at the famous restaurant Nagataya.
-Here, you can watch how the Hiroshimayaki is made in front of you, and that’s the exciting part.
-The chef sears the batter, vegetables and meat on an iron plate, adds a generous amount of stir-fried noodles, and then puts an egg on top of the mountain of ingredients, turns them over until the egg gets golden brown.
-Finally, the chef sprinkles it with chopped green onion and fish, and a delicious Hiroshimayaki is ready for you!
+► Recommended Hiroshima Food: Take a lunch break at Hondori Street.
+The signature Hiroshimayaki at the famous local restaurant Nagataya is worth a try.
+Here you can see how the traditional Hiroshimayaki is made in front of you, which is the exciting part.
+The chef sears vegetables and meat on an iron plate, puts them on a pancake, adds a generous amount of stir-fried noodles, then puts an egg on top of the mountain of ingredients, turns them over until the egg gets golden brown, and a delicious Hiroshimayaki is done!
 Late in the afternoon, the guide will take you to Hiroshima Station for a train to Osaka (train tickets reserved and included).
 Take the 1.5-hour bullet train ride by yourself, and then make your way to the hotel.
-From the Shin-Osaka Station, take Midosuji Line for 16 minutes (7 stops) to Namba Station, and then walk 5 minutes east to your hotel; or you can take a taxi there in 25 minutes at a cost of USD 30.
+From the Shin-Osaka Station, take Midosuji Line for 16 minutes (7 stops) to Namba Station, and then walk 5 minutes east to your hotel; or you can take a taxi there in 25 minutes at a cost of about USD 30. ► Free Time in Osaka: The hotel we carefully selected for you is located in the most bustling area of downtown Osaka, from which you can explore the Dotonbori and Shinsaibashi areas within a 10-minute walk.
+Dotonbori’s many restaurants and food stalls are sure to have something you love.
+You can try Osaka’s most popular Takoyaki or Kushikatsu.
+Shinsaibashi Shopping Street is a good place to relax after dinner.
+Alternatively, you can take a walk or a boat ride along the Dotonbori River to enjoy the night view, with brightly lit advertising boards along its banks to make your last night in Japan evocative.
 Meals: Breakfast Accommodation: Namba Oriental Hotel (4 stars) in Osaka

 |

-In the afternoon, the guide will lead you to visit Shinsaibashi and Dotonbori, Osaka’s most popular commercial areas.
-Later, we’ll spend some time in the Shitennoji Temple.
-This ancient temple, built in 593, will give you a heavy sense of history.
-The less frequented grounds offer you a secluded atmosphere in the midst of a bustling metropolis.
-If time permits, we’ll walk to the nearby Tsutenkaku to take photos of this landmark tower.
-Meals: Breakfast ► End of Service: You are suggested to book an evening flight leaving Osaka.
-Our guide will accompany you back to the hotel to collect your luggage and this is the end of our service.
+► End of Tour: You are suggested to book an evening flight leaving Osaka.
 Please make your own way to the airport for your flight home.
-Please contact our travel consultants if you need to customize or extend this trip.
+Feel free to contact us if you need to customize or extend this trip.
 Transportation to Osaka Airport for Your Reference:From Namba Oriental Hotel, a taxi to the airport takes 45 minutes and costs USD 130.
 The rail transit takes 50 minutes and costs USD 7 per person.
 Walk 6 minutes south to Namba Station to take the Nankai Line for 44 minutes to the airport.

 |